 At the World's Columbian Exposition in Chicago in 1893, Hershey got an up-close look at the art of chocolate making.
 He was immediately hooked.
 While his caramel business boomed, Hershey started the Hershey Chocolate Company.

 His fascination quickly became focused on milk chocolate, considered a delicacy and largely the domain of the Swiss.
 Hershey was determined to find a new formula that would allow him to mass-produce and mass-distribute milk chocolate candy.

-Three years later he began building a mammoth and modern candy-making facility in his birthplace of Derry Church.
+In 1900 he sold the Lancaster Caramel Company for an astonishing $1 million.
+Three years later he began building a mammoth and modern candy-making facility in Derry Church.
 It opened in 1905, setting a new course for Hershey and the candy industry.